unmeshjoshi/tickloom/README.md

 ## Time and Timeouts

-TickLoom models time in terms of **ticks**, not real-world milliseconds.
+Tickloom models time in terms of **ticks**, not real-world milliseconds.
 Every call to `tick()` advances a **logical tick counter** by one.
 This makes timing deterministic and reproducible across test runs and simulations.